ChemRacer/DDQC_Demo/ddcaspt2.md

 category: DDCASPT2
 ---

-In this tutorial, the potential energies curve of the symmetric angle bend of ozone is shown using DDCASPT2.
+In this tutorial, the potential energy curve of the symmetric angle bend of ozone is shown using DDCASPT2.

 ## Required python3 modules:
 - matplotlib
-- numpy as np
+- numpy
 - pandas
 - seaborn
 - os